jzrake/lunum/README.md

   types.
 Integral arrays are upcast to double precision, and complex arrays use the C complex math functions.

-* Lunar provides 7 atomic data types: char, short, int, long, float, double, and complex.
+* Lunar provides 8 atomic data types: bool, char, short, int, long, float, double, and complex.
 Complex values are all double precision, and are built by adding the imaginary unit to a number, e.g. z = 1 + 2*lunar.I is the complex number (1,2).